 Time alone for you, too!

 This one is obvious, and the amount of time alone won’t be as long as it would be if Baby were, say, 16 years old.
 But it will be reassuring to know that you don’t have to have your eyes on Baby every second of the day anymore.
-Stepping out of the picture, even for a few minutes, and even if it’s not very far, can build up the trust between you and Baby – he sees that you come back each time.
+Stepping out of the picture, even for a few minutes, and even if it’s not very far, can build up the trust between you and Baby – they see that you come back each time.
 It can also give you a few minutes to take care of a chore, or just do your own thing for a while.

 That feeling that you get when you walk away and redirect your attention away from Baby while still feeling secure and in control?
 That’s exactly what Baby needs your help developing!